 Water levels are typically measured through tide stations or other gages.
 Information is sparse in the southern Pacific due to low inhabitance.
-The closest tide station to the study area, maintained by the National Oceanographic and Atmospheric Administration (NOAA), is in Pago Pago Harbor, Tutuila Island, American Samoa (Station 1770000).
+The closest long term tide station to the study area, maintained by the NOAA is in Pago Pago Harbor, Tutuila Island, American Samoa (Station 1770000).
 The tidal station is located 67 miles west of the project area.
 At this distance the correlation between the water levels observed at Pago Pago and those at Ofu Island are not precise, however, it is the best information available and is sufficient for feasibility level analysis.